Vita Vilcina (Stocksnap.io)

 Banking fees and NIE number

-It’s always advisable for the purchaser of a Spanish property to have a survey carried out by a Chartered Surveyor.
-This should identify any factors that might have an impact on the value and potential enjoyment of the property.
-Chartered surveyors are covered by a professional indemnity, so in the case of an error, compensation may be available.
-On average Surveyor’s fees are between €1,000 and €2,000.
+It’s always advisable for the buyer to have the property inspected by a chartered surveyor, in order to identify any factors that might have an impact on its value.
+Chartered surveyors are covered by a professional indemnity, and so in the case of anything going wrong, compensation may be available.
+On average, surveyor’s fees are between €1,000 and €2,000.

-If you have contracted an administrative agent to assist with the paperwork, you should allow for a further €1,000 to €2,000, depending on their schedule of fees.
-If you work with an agent or lawyer they will handle this paperwork on your behalf.
-Finally, ensure that VAT or IVA is included when you receive any price quotation.
-In many cases VAT is only included in the final invoice, so it’s certainly worth double checking this.
+If you have contracted an administrative agent to assist with the paperwork, you should allow for a further €1,000 to €2,000, though if you work with an agent or lawyer they will handle this paperwork on your behalf.
+Ensure that VAT is included when you receive any price quotation: in many cases VAT is only included in the final invoice, so it’s certainly worth double checking this.

-Having calculated the cost of buying a home, let us now examine how much it costs to maintain and own property in Spain.
+Having calculated the cost of buying property in Spain, let’s now examine how much it costs to maintain and own the property.
 Any home will need regular upkeep and maintenance, so have a budget in place for this, as well as for other outgoings such as maintaining a swimming pool and garden.
 There will also be costs for cleaning, refurbishment, utility bills and general repairs.
 These will depend on the size of the property and your choice of service provider.

 As a property owner you will also be liable for taxes and other fees, including:

-- Property Ownership Tax (Impuesto Sobre Bienes Inmuebles – IBI) which is a local tax on ownership in Spain, which applies to both residents and non-residents.
-This is calculated at the administrative value, or Valor Catastral of the property which is usually much lower than the market value and can be between 0.4% 1.2%, and varies between different regions in Spain.
+- Property Ownership Tax (Impuesto Sobre Bienes Inmuebles – IBI) is a local tax on ownership, which applies to both residents and non-residents.
+This is calculated at the administrative value (Valor Catastral) of the property which is usually much lower than the market value and can be between 0.4% and 1.2%, though it varies between different regions in Spain.

-- Personal Income Tax (Impuesto Sobre la Renta de No Residentes – IRNR) is applicable to non-residents living in Spain; the rate you pay will depend on whether the property is rented out or not.
+- Personal Income Tax (Impuesto Sobre la Renta de No Residentes – IRNR) is applicable to non-residents who own property in Spain; the rate you pay will depend on whether the property is rented out or not.
 Property owners who don’t let their home and who have no income in Spain will pay income tax according to the value of their property.
-The rate is fixed and is calculated at 25% of 2% of the cadastral value of the property but the cadastral value is significantly lower than the actual market price.
+The rate is fixed and is calculated at 25% of 2% of the administrative value of the property.
+As mentioned above, though, the administrative value is significantly lower than the actual market price.

-Non-residents who rent out their property will need to declare their rental and tax is paid after the deduction of expenses.
-As of February 2016, the income tax rate is 19% of the net rental income after deduction of expenses.
+Non-residents who rent out their property will need to declare their rental, and tax is paid after the deduction of expenses.
+As of 2019, the income tax rate for EU/EEA residents is 19% of the net rental income after deduction of expenses; this rate is 24% for non-EU/EEA citizens.
 However, the rate of tax is calculated according to each individual case, taking into account double taxation treaties.

-- Community Fees are payable by the owners of properties when they are part of any development or complex where all the owners share a common area and are legally members of the community or Comunidad de Propietarios.
+- Community Fees are payable by the owners of properties when they are part of any development or complex where all the owners share a common area and are legally members of the community (known as a Comunidad de Propietarios).
 The owners jointly approve the budget at their annual general meeting and fees depend on the size of your area, maintenance costs and service charges.
-The fees do vary and it is advisable to check these before you make a purchase
+The fees do vary and you’re advised to check them before you make the purchase.

 - Utility charges including electricity, water, telephone and heating are deductible from your bank account on a monthly basis and these costs are usually comparable to those in other European countries.

 - Insurance also needs to be taken into consideration.
 Fire insurance is a statutory obligation if you take out a mortgage, whilst household Insurance will protect your home and furniture.
-The main insurers include Axa Seguros, Liberty Seguros, and Helvetia and others and it is advisable to obtain comparative quotes and offers, and we are happy to assist with introductions.
+The main insurers for property in Spain include AXA Seguros, Liberty Seguros, and Helvetia, and it is best to obtain comparative quotes and offers.